hexops/opengl-headers/README.md

 # opengl-headers packaged for the Zig build system

-This is a Zig package which OpenGL and OpenGLES headers needed to develop and cross-compile e.g. GLFW applications.
+This is a Zig package which provides various OpenGL and OpenGL ES headers needed to develop and cross-compile e.g. GLFW applications.

 ## Updating